Quick Answer: What Is Commercial Insurance?

 Commercial insurance is a broad category of business insurance that protects companies from financial losses caused by bodily injury, property damage, and business interruption.
 Most businesses need some combination of a Businessowners Policy (BOP), workers’ compensation insurance, and general liability insurance.
 According to the U.S. Small Business Administration, having the right commercial coverage is one of the most critical steps in protecting your business’s long-term financial health.

-You may not have heard of commercial insurance, but, believe it or not, it is the most commonly-purchased business insurance.
-To maintain your business’s financial integrity and viability, you must ensure that your finances are protected from potential losses.
-Commercial insurance protects the business owner and their employees from losses, typically through bodily injury, property damage, and business interruption.
-According to the Insurance Information Institute (III), commercial lines insurance accounted for over $387 billion in direct written premiums in the United States as of 2024, underscoring just how essential this coverage is for American businesses.
-Commercial insurance varies from business to business, but in general, it all comes down to three main types:
+You may not have heard of commercial insurance, but it is the most commonly purchased business insurance.
+Protecting your finances from potential losses is not optional if you want to keep operating through setbacks.
+Coverage typically addresses bodily injury, property damage, and business interruption.
+According to the Insurance Information Institute (III), commercial lines insurance accounted for over $387 billion in direct written premiums in the United States as of 2024, which tells you just how central this coverage is for American businesses.

 Key Takeaways